Key Federal Laws

 The Affordable Care Act (ACA) of 2010, known as "the Health care reform law" (P.L.
 111-148, as amended by P.L.
 111-152).
 The ACA contains numerous provisions that greatly benefit people with disabilities.
 The most important changes that the ACA will bring about are: Prohibiting pre-existing condition exclusions; Eliminating annual and lifetime caps; Prohibiting discrimination based on health status and disability (prevents insurers from dropping individuals when they get sick); Requiring insurers to issue and renew insurance to employers and individuals; Expanding Medicaid eligibility to cover individuals with incomes up to 133 percent of the federal poverty line (approximately $29,000 per year for a family of four); and making a number of improvements to the Medicaid program.
 Learn more about the ACA's critical provisions for people with disabilities.

 Rosa’s Law of 2010 (P.L.
-111-256) changes the terms “mental retardation” and “mentally retarded” to “intellectual disabilities” and “intellectually disabled” in federal laws regarding education, employment and certain health programs (not including Medicaid however).
+111-256) changes the terms “mental retardation” and “mentally retarded” to “intellectual disability” and “intellectually disabled” in federal laws regarding education, employment and certain health programs (not including Medicaid however).
 The statute does not alter eligibility, services or rights under these laws nor does it compel states to change their terminology, though many states have already changed their terminology.
 Click here to learn more.

 The Frank Melville Supportive Housing Investment Act of 2010 (P.L.
 111-374) makes many long-overdue reforms and improvements to the Housing and Urban Development (HUD) Section 811 program.
 Most importantly, the law authorizes and/or incentivizes more integrated models supportive housing units by funding small set-asides of Section 811 units within affordable housing developments.
 Click here to learn more.